recidive/matic-docs/docs/zkEVM/zkProver/construct-key-path.md

 Let us first look at the zkProver's **storage parameters**.

 In the Storage SM, the keys and values are strings of 256 bits.
 Keys will henceforth be represented as 256-bit unsigned integers, which are quadruples of 64-bit field elements.
-For example;
+For example:

 $$
 \text{Key}_{\mathbf{0123}} = \big( \text{Key}_{\mathbf{0}} , \text{Key}_{\mathbf{1}} , \text{Key}_{\mathbf{2}} , \text{Key}_{\mathbf{3}} \big)